lakonis/s_Revue20Vancouver/slides.md

 <!-- .element: style="list-style-type:none;" -->

 ===
-The project Revue2.0 aims at _rethinking_ the role played by the scholarly journals in the humanities, and at _assisting_ the actors the scholarly publishing in the digital transition.
+The project Revue2.0 aims at think over the role played by the scholarly journals in the humanities, and at guide the actors of the scholarly publishing into their digital transition.

 It has two objectives: